MATRIX30/DevOps-Stack/README.md

 - docker -t build <username>/<projectname>:latest(version number) .: enables you to tag image and give them names when they are generated instead of having them generate ID's which is difficult to remember
 - docker commit -c 'CMD ["<startup command>"] <container_id>: This command helps you generate an image from a container manually
 - COPY <source address> <destination>: this command enables you to copy local files to image directory during the build process eg COPY ./ ./ copies from the local current director to the images current directory

+## port mapping
+- docker run -p <source port on local pc>: < destination port on docker> <image name(id)>: this will help you to map a local port to a port in docker eg docker run -p 8080: 4000 image-name: this will run the image-name container and map port 8080 of your machine to port 4000 of docker